CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 profile picture of Korin Miller

-The uterus is a large muscle, and just like any other muscle in your body, it will flex when it’s stimulated, explains Sherry A. Ross, MD, a women’s health expert and author of She-ology: The Definitive Guide to Women’s Intimate Health.
-Period.
-Hormonal changes can start contractions—but how a woman experiences contractions depends on her pain threshold and what type of contraction she’s actually having (yep, there’s more than one kind).
-Here are the factors that can affect what contractions feel like.
+The uterus is a large muscle, and just like any other muscle in your body, it’ll flex when it’s stimulated, explains Sherry A. Ross, MD, a women’s health expert and author of She-ology: The Definitive Guide to Women’s Intimate Health.
+Period..
+In short, hormonal changes start these contractions—but how you actually experience them depends on your pain threshold and what type of contraction you’re actually having (yep, there’s more than one kind).
+Ready to get the 411 from experts and real moms who’ve been there, felt that?
+Below, answers to your burning questions about how contractions feel, when they start and how to know if it’s time to alert your doctor.

 Related Video